 In Sydney, our Live Well clinic offers the Moxibustion therapy for:

-- Soreness due to arthritis or injury, particularly in cold patterns where the soreness feels better in nature with the application of warmth.
+- Soreness due to arthritis or injury, particularly in cold patterns where the soreness feels better with the application of something warm.

 - Digestive setbacks and uneven elimination.